 We possess the expertise, skill set and passion needed to facilitate your optimal healing, growth and performance in work, life and play.

-BScPT, MScPTFlorence graduated from the University of Montreal in 2014 with a combined Bachelor-Master of Science in Physiotherapy.
-She worked in a private clinic treating a diverse range of orthopaedic clients in Montreal before moving to Vancouver to complete her Advanced Orthopaedic and Manual Therapy Diploma at the UBC and is in the final stages of her certification as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).
+Florence graduated from the University of Montreal in 2014 with a combined Bachelor-Master of Science in Physiotherapy.
+She worked in a private clinic treating a diverse range of orthopaedic clients in Montreal before moving to Vancouver to complete her Advanced Orthopaedic and Manual Therapy Diploma at the UBC, earning her standing as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).
 She has also completed post-graduate certification in the treatment of running injuries and running analysis.

 In her treatment sessions, Florence incorporates a combination of manual therapy and movement re-education through therapeutic exercise.
 She works with her clients to encourage an active lifestyle to help the body heal and hasten recovery.
 A dynamic and creative person, she provides personal treatment adapted to her client’s needs, condition, and lifestyle.
 As a committed runner herself, Florence has a special interest in treating runners as well as conditions of the neck and back.